Mohit-d13/AI-POWERED-RECOMMENDATION-ENGINE/README.md

 A powerful movie recommendation engine that leverages natural language processing and machine learning to provide personalized movie suggestions based on semantic understanding of user preferences, movie content, and sentiment analysis.

-This project implements a semantic movie recommender system that leverages KaggleHub movie datasets, Hugging Face Large Language Models (LLMs), embedding models, and a Gradio dashboard for user interaction.
+This project implements a semantic movie recommender system that leverages KaggleHub movie datasets, Hugging Face Large Language Models (LLMs), embedding models, LangChain for orchestrating the workflow, LangChain Community components for integration, and Chroma as a vector database for efficient similarity search and a Gradio dashboard for user interaction.
 It employs techniques like data exploration, text classification, vector search, and sentiment analysis to provide personalized movie recommendations.

 ## 📋 Table of Contents